 Using the new Moment Wide Angle Lens

-The new wide angle lens from Moment ist a lens made of multi-element aspherical glass in a metal housing - just like the big lenses for DSLRs.
-Photos taken with this lens will have edge-to-edge clarity unlike many other smartphone lenses that add notable blurriness to the edges of your final photo.
+The new wide-angle lens from Moment is a lens made of multi-element aspherical glass in a metal housing - just like a big lens for DSLRs.
+Photos taken with this lens will have edge-to-edge clarity, unlike many other smartphone lenses that add notable blurriness to the edges of your photo.

-Compared to the original wide angle lens, the new one is slightly bigger and a little heavier.
-But for that image quality, what the hell!
+Compared to the original wide-angle lens, the new one is slightly bigger and a little more substantial.

 Moment now makes and sells affordable, protective, cases with an integrated bayonet mount for attaching all lenses to your iPhone.
-Moreover, the Moment iPhone cases have a great feature that I was looking for ever since I turned to iPhone photography: You can attach a wrist strap to those cases.
+Moreover, the Moment iPhone cases have a great feature that I was looking for since I turned to iPhone photography: You can attach a wrist strap to those cases.
 So even if you don't use a Moment lens, such a case is a good investment.
-Check out my review of the Moment Cases.
+Check out my review of the Moment Cases in the blog.

-Pro Tip for easily mounting any Moment Lens to the case
+Tip for quickly mounting any Moment Lens to the case

-I don't have any complaints about the Moment wide angle lens.
+I don't have any complaints about the Moment Wide Angle lens.
 Really.
-The original and new wide angle lenses have were with me on many trip from Iceland to Italy and from Spain to the Ukraine.
-I just love them.
+I carried and used the original and the new wide-angle lenses on many trips from Iceland to Italy and from Spain to Ukraine.
+I just love it.

-Meanwhile I've also purchased the Moment 2x Tele Lens and the Moment Superfish Lens and all three of those lenses perfectly fit into the pocket of any jacket.
+Meanwhile, I've also purchased the Moment Tele Lens and the Moment Superfish Lens and all three of those lenses perfectly perform outstanding and, most importantly, are still small, so they fit into the pocket of any jacket.
 It doesn't get more convenient than that.